rycr3278/PerfLab/README.md

 # Summary of PerfLab

 **Focus:**
 This lab focuses on optimizing a memory-intensive image processing application.
 The primary goal is to improve the performance of an image processing routine, potentially achieving a speed increase by a factor of 25 or more.
-It was originally assigned as a class project for CSCI 2400 - Computer Systems.
+It was originally assigned as a class project for CSPB 2400 - Computer Systems.

 **Key Skills Developed:**
 - Proficiency in optimizing code for better performance, particularly in image processing applications.